-All applicants who are not SNPRC Core Scientists must be sponsored by a Core Scientist, who ensures that the work can be done at the SNPRC and assists the investigator with the IACUC application and other administrative and logistical details.
+Note: Any applicant who is not an SNPRC Core Scientist must be sponsored by a Core Scientist who will ensure that the research can be done at the SNPRC, assist the investigator with the IACUC application, and other administrative and logistical details.

 Format of proposals

 Applications must adhere to the PHS 398 format, with the following exceptions:

 - The Other Support sub-section of the Biographical Sketch must also include a list of all previous pilot study awards received by the applicant from any source.